 The database project already has caught the interest of others.
 A South African team recently visited and a Mongolian mission is coming in January, said V.K.
 Gupta, chairman of India's National Institute for Science Communication and Information Resources.

-The database, called the Traditional Knowledge Data Library, will make information available to patent offices around the world to ensure that traditional remedies are not presented as new discoveries.
+make information available to patent offices around the world to ensure that traditional remedies are not presented as new discoveries.